zabbix/zabbix/templates/net/mikrotik/mikrotik_CRS312-4C+8XG-RM_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik CRS312-4C8XG-RM monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik CRS312-4C+8XG-RM.

+Switch of the future: the first MikroTik product with 10G RJ45 Ethernet ports and SFP+

 ## Requirements